Juniper/splitcopy/README.md

 # Splitcopy

 Improves file transfer rates when copying files to/from JUNOS/EVO/\*nix hosts.
-It achieves this by splitting a file into chunks, transferring the chunks to the remote host and recombining them.

 At a minimum, sshd must be running on the remote host.
 On JUNOS/EVO this requires 'system services ssh' configuration.